Research

 Working Papers

 Workers in developing countries waste significant time commuting, and gaps in public transit constrain access to productive jobs.
 In many cities, privately-operated minibuses provide 50–100% of urban transit, at the cost of long wait times and poor personal safety for riders.
-Should developing-country cities follow the typical recommendation of bus rapid transit or subway investments or rather optimize this existing, home-grown network?
-I build a micro-founded model of privatized shared transit subject to externalities in matching between buses and passengers.
-I then estimate the model with newly collected data on minibus and passenger queues in Cape Town and stated user preferences for exogenously-varied commute attributes.
-I find that Cape Town’s existing bus rapid transit decreased welfare, net of costs, but socially-optimal minibus fares and commuter taxes correct matching externalities, particularly benefit low-skill workers, and reduce spatial misallocation.
-Government actions to improve security bring even more substantial welfare gains.
+Can policymakers improve upon the privatized provision of public transit via subsidies, which leverage increasing returns in wait times, or technological upgrades?
+I build a micro-founded model of privatized shared transit where minibuses load passengers from a queue.
+I then estimate the model with newly-collected data on minibus and passenger queues in Cape Town and stated user preferences for exogenously-varied commute attributes.
+I find that governments should subsidize minibuses and their passengers because neither internalize their beneficial spillovers to wait times.
+This optimization shortens queues, fills buses faster, and particularly benefits low-skill workers.
+Government actions to expand minibus stations or improve security bring even more substantial welfare gains.

 Transportation Infrastructure and City-Center Accessibility in the US and Europe (with Fabian Eckert and Mushfiq Mobarak) [paper]